A building fire in Taiwan has killed 46 people and injured dozens more.

 The building was 40 years old, according to a constable with the Kaohsiung police department, and was largely populated by low-income residents.

-Survivors estimated that roughly 100 individuals lived in the apartment, according to the constable, who only gave his surname Liu.
+Survivors estimated that roughly 100 people lived in the apartment building, according to the constable, who only gave his surname Liu.

 Officials had not ruled out the possibility of arson, he added.
 There were forensics teams on the scene, and more searches of the premises were scheduled before dark.